Seasonal High Tunnel System for Crops

 If NRCS Financial Assistance is used to construct a high tunnel system, it is the producer’s responsibility to manage the high tunnel system so that it is maintained for the 4-year lifespan of the practice.
 In the event that the structure is damaged, it is the producer’s responsibility to repair or replace the structure at their own cost for the duration of the 4-year lifespan.
 Tunnels are most frequently damaged by unexpected heavy winds or snows.

-To receive assistance for high tunnels, applicants must be agricultural producers, producing at least $1,000 of agricultural product within the last year, and use commercially manufactured high tunnel kits.
+To receive assistance for high tunnels, applicants must be agricultural producers, and use commercially manufactured high tunnel kits.
 Producers can install heating, ventilation, or electrical systems at their own expense.

 Financial Assistance Options